Bicycle theft is often a crime of opportunity.

 Start a 529 Garage alert

-If your bike is stolen, log into your account and start an alert.
-Answer a few quick questions, and we’ll immediately let everyone in the nearby 529 Community know.
+If your bike is stolen, log in to your 529 Garage account and start an alert.
+After you answer a few quick questions, the system will immediately notify members of the nearby 529 Community.

 Always report it to police

-Be sure to report the theft to the police department where the theft occured.
-If you registered your bike, you should have all the info like the make, model, and serial number to fill in your police report.
-Most law enforcement agencies have online reporting, which will save you a long time on hold.
+Be sure to report the theft to the police service in the area where it occurred.
+If you registered your bike, you’ll have all the key details - such as the make, model, and serial number - ready for your report.
+Most police services offer online reporting, which can save you time.

 Check the 529 found bike listings

-See if someone has already located your bike and posted a tip on our Found Bike page.
-If you see your bike listed, contact the person who posted the tip and let them know it’s yours.
+Check our Found Bike page to see if someone has already spotted your bike and submitted a tip.
+If you find your bike listed, contact the person who posted the tip to let them know it’s yours.

 Check online marketplaces

-Thieves often try to sell stolen bikes online, so keep an eye out on sites like: Craigslist, OfferUp, Kijiji and Facebook Marketplace.
-Be sure to check the listings in nearby cities and areas as well.
+Thieves often try to sell stolen bikes online, so keep an eye on sites such as Craigslist, OfferUp, Kijiji, and Facebook Marketplace.
+Be sure to check listings in nearby cities and surrounding areas as well.

 Theft Prevention Tips for Cyclists

-• Write down your serial number (usually on the underside of the bottom bracket).
+• Write down your bike’s serial number (usually located on the underside of the bottom bracket).

-• Keep a photo of your bicycle and detailed description of it (make/model, size, colour, distinctive features).
+• Keep a photo of your bicycle and a detailed description, including the make, model, size, colour, and any distinctive features.

-• Keep the original sales receipt (know the date and place of purchase, and the value of the bicycle).
+• Keep the original sales receipt, and note the date, place of purchase, and the value of your bike.

-• Always use a U-lock.
-Never use only a cable lock.
+• Always use a U‑lock—never rely on a cable lock alone.
 Ideally, use both.
-U-locks provide a greater deterrence to theft when compared with cable locks.
-Utilizing two different locks provides an added level of security (i.e. U-lock for the front wheel and frame and a heavy-duty cable lock for the rear wheel and frame).
+U‑locks offer stronger theft deterrence, and using two different locks provides added security (e.g., U‑lock for the frame and front wheel, and a heavy‑duty cable for the rear wheel).

 • Lock your wheels and frame together.

-• Use a bike rack (sign poles, trees, fences are not as secure).
-Ensure the bike rack is securely fastened to the ground or wall.
-If possible, select a bike rack with at least two points of contact that allow the frame and wheels to both be locked.
-Avoid wheel bender racks and other racks that make locking the frame to the rack impossible.
-Visible racks in busy areas further deter bike theft.
+• Use a secure bike rack rather than sign poles, trees, or fences.
+Ensure the rack is firmly anchored.
+If possible, choose a rack with at least two points of contact so the frame and wheels can be locked.
+Avoid wheel‑bender racks.
+Racks in busy, visible areas also deter theft.

-• Avoid parking your bike on the sidewalk or street overnight.
+• Avoid leaving your bike on sidewalks or streets overnight.

-• Lock your bike in a well-lit area.
+• Lock your bike in a well‑lit location.

-• Take lights and other easily removable items with you.
+• Take removable items such as lights with you.

 Locking Tips

 • Never rely on a cable lock as your primary lock.
-They are easy to quickly defeat with inexpensive tools.
-Use a high quality lock designed for bicycles.
+Cable locks can be easily cut with inexpensive tools.
+Always use a high‑quality lock designed for bicycles.

 • Never lock only a wheel.
-Thieves can take off the wheel quickly, and take the rest of your bike.
+Wheels can be removed quickly, allowing thieves to take the rest of your bike.

-• Don’t leave your bike locked up outdoors overnight.
+• Avoid leaving your bike locked outdoors overnight.
 Any lock can be defeated with enough time and the right tools.

-• Lock your bike when you leave it in your garage, bike cage, balcony or on your car.
-About a 1/3 of bike thefts are taken from these locations.
+• Lock your bike even when it is in your garage, bike cage, balcony, or on your vehicle—about one‑third of bike thefts occur in these locations.

-• Use an accessory lock along with your primary lock to prevent bike prowls.
-Use it to secure the second wheel, helmet or saddle.
+• Use an accessory lock in addition to your primary lock to prevent “bike prowls.”
+Use it to secure your second wheel, helmet, or saddle.